datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast02-Reproject-Raster.md

 #Manipulating Rasters in R

-We often want to overlay two or more rasters on top of each other, and perform calculations to create a new output raster.
-For example, we might have a lidar `Digital Surface Model (DSM)` that tells us the elevation at the top of the earths surface.
-This means that it is the elevation at the tops of trees, buildings and all other objects on the earth.
-In comparison, a `Digital Terrain Model (DTM)` or `Digital Elevation Model (DEM)` contains elevation data for the actual ground (with trees, buildings and other objects removed).
+We often want to overlay two or more rasters on top of each other and perform calculations to create a new output raster.
+For example, we might have a LiDAR Digital Surface Model (DSM) that tells us the elevation at the top of the earth's surface.
+This means that it is the elevation of the tops of trees, buildings, and all other objects on the earth.
+In comparison, a Digital Terrain Model (DTM) or Digital Elevation Model (DEM) contains elevation data for the actual ground (with trees, buildings and other objects removed).

-In ecology, we are often interested in measuring the heights of trees and so the raster that we really want is the `difference` between the `DSM` and the `DTM`.
+In ecology, we might be interested in measuring the heights of the trees.
-This data product is often referred to as a `Canopy Height Model (CHM)` and represents the actual height of trees, buildings etc above the ground.
+Therefore,  the raster that we really want is the *difference* between the DSM and the DTM.
+This data product is often referred to as a Canopy Height Model (CHM) and represents the actual height of trees, buildings, etc, above the ground.

-We can calculate this difference by subtracting the two rasters in `R`.
-However if our rasters get large, we can calculate the difference more efficiently using the `overlay` function.

-First, let's create and plot a `CHM` by subtracting two rasters.
+First, let's create and plot a CHM by subtracting two rasters.

     #load raster package
     library(raster)

-Let's create an overlay map of the Digital Terrain Model.
+Let's create an layered map of the Digital Terrain Model (`DTM_HARV`) that includes hill shading (`DTM_hill_HARV`).

     #import DTM
-    DTM <- raster("NEON_RemoteSensing/HARV/DTM/HARV_dtmcrop.tif")
+    DTM_HARV <- raster("NEON_RemoteSensing/HARV/DTM/HARV_dtmcrop.tif")
     #import DTM hillshade
-    DTM_hill <- raster("NEON_RemoteSensing/HARV/DTM/HARV_DTMhill_WGS84.tif")
+    DTM_hill_HARV <- raster("NEON_RemoteSensing/HARV/DTM/HARV_DTMhill_WGS84.tif")

-    #NOTE: this should use color brewer for consistency across lessons
     #	Plot hillshade using a grayscale color ramp
-    plot(DTM_hill,
+    plot(DTM_hill_HARV,
         col=grey(1:100/100),
         legend=F,
         main="NEON Hillshade - DTM\n Harvard Forest")

     #overlay the DSM on top of the hillshade
-    plot(DTM,
-         col=rainbow(100),
+    plot(DTM_HARV,
+         col=terrain.colors(10),
          alpha=0.4,
          add=T,
          legend=F)

 ![ ]({{ site.baseurl }}/images/rfigs/02-Reproject-Raster/import-DTM-hillshade-1.png)

-So what happened?
-Our hillshade plotted just fine but when we tried to overlay the DTM raster on top, nothing happened?
-A likely culprit for things not lining up is the `CRS` or `Coordinate Reference System`.
+What!
+Nothing happened?
+The hillshade plotted just fine but when we tried to overlay the DTM raster on top nothing happened.

+A likely culprit for layers not lining up is the Coordinate Reference System (CRS).
 Let's explore our data.

     #view crs for DTM
-    crs(DTM)
+    crs(DTM_HARV)

     ## CRS arguments:
     ##  +proj=utm +zone=18 +datum=WGS84 +units=m +no_defs +ellps=WGS84
     ## +towgs84=0,0,0

     #view crs for hillshade
-    crs(DTM_hill)
+    crs(DTM_hill_HARV)

     ## CRS arguments:
     ##  +proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0

+Aha!
+DTM is in UTMs but DTM_hill is in latitude and longitude.
+They won't plot together until on is reprojected.

 #Reproject Rasters

-When things don't line up, it is often do to differences in CRS.
-In this case, our DTM is in UTM zone north.
-However our Hillshade is in geographic WGS84 (latitude and longitude).
+When things don't line up, it is often due to differences in CRS.
+In this case, our DTM is in UTM zone 18.
+However, our Hillshade is in the geographic coordinate system (latitude and longitude).

-We can use the `projectRaster` function to reproject a raster as follows
+We can use the `projectRaster` function to reproject a raster.

-`projectRaster(RasterObjects,CRSToReprojectTo)`

 Keep in mind that reprojection only works when you first have a DEFINED CRS for the raster object that you want to reproject.
-In this case, we do - we know that because CRS(DTM_hill)
+It cannot be used if NO CRS is defined.
+We'll deal with that issue in a later lesson.
+In this case, the Hillshade does have a defined CRS.
+If unsure, we could check using `crs(DTM_hill_HARV)`.

+The syntax for `projectRaster()` is `projectRaster(RasterObject,crs=CRSToReprojectTo)`.
+Since we want to CRS to match the `DTM_HARV` raster we can simple tell `R` to use the CRS from `DTM_HARV` as the CRS for this reprojetion.

-    #reproject to WGS84
+    #reproject to UTM
-    DTM_hill_UTMZ18N <- projectRaster(DTM_hill, crs=crs(DTM))

-    DTM_hill_UTMZ18N
+    DTM_hill_UTMZ18N_HARV <- projectRaster(DTM_hill_HARV, crs=crs(DTM_HARV))

+    #compare attributes of DTM_hill_UTMZ18N to DTM_hill
+    DTM_hill_UTMZ18N_HARV

     ## class       : RasterLayer
     ## dimensions  : 1507, 1808, 2724656  (nrow, ncol, ncell)